WARNING – SPOILERS

 Post Author: Adam

-I was at the premier of this one on a dark and rainy Thursday night in October and I can honestly say it absolutely blew me away!
-One thing that really bothers me about films is the marketing of them, and yes that’s rich coming from someone who used to do just that for a living but this one was done right, the trailer revealed nothing except set up the theme of it being a suspenseful drama.
+I was at the premier of this one on a dark and rainy Thursday night in October, and I can honestly say it absolutely blew me away!
+One thing that really bothers me about films is the marketing of them, and yes that’s rich coming from someone who used to do just that for a living, but this one was done right.
+The trailer revealed nothing except the tone and that it was a suspenseful drama.
 The end scene really sums up how I felt about this film – I didn’t see it coming.
 At all!

-Even the reveal of it was just a cutscene in a sort of ‘consequences’ montage.
-The writers could have really added another dimension to the story and left us all wondering what happened to him if they just had him get taken, there would be a great sense of suspense then, but instead they just gave him this unceremonious death scene in a back alley, but then again all of the deaths in the film are like that, we see violence to hurt people but when it comes to people being taken out- it’s always a quick blast, his death actually stands out because he’s the only one who sees it coming.
+Even the revelation of it was just a quick cut moment in a sort of ‘consequences’ montage.
+The writers could have really added another dimension to the story and left us all wondering what happened to him if they just had him get taken.
+There would be a great sense of suspense then.
+Instead, they just gave him this unceremonious death scene in a back alley, but then again all the deaths in the film are like that, we see violence to hurt people but when it comes to people being taken out- it’s always a quick blast, his death actually stands out because he’s the only one who sees it coming.

 I want to talk about Tom Hardy now (but, I always want to talk about Tom Hardy because he’s really nailing every role that Hollywood is throwing at him lately).
 I want to talk about how much his performance reminded me of Bronson, the 2008 masterpiece where he play’s Britain’s most dangerous, deranged criminal.
 His mannerisms of this overly polite lunatic shone through, albeit he is a very subtle lunatic in The Drop.
 Just the sort of head bob while people are talking and the way he gingerly holds things and this fixation on objects in his hands.
 His character in this movie was so bizarre, but still human and vulnerable.